cosmos/ibc/spec/ics-005-port-allocation/README.md

 The IBC handler MUST implement `bindPort`. `bindPort` binds to an unallocated port, failing if the port has already been allocated.

+If the host state machine does not implement a special module manager to control port allocation, `bindPort` SHOULD be available to all modules.
+If it does, `bindPort` SHOULD only be callable by the module manager.

 ```typescript
 function bindPort(id: Identifier) {
   assert(provableStore.get(portKey(id)) === null)